-I could go on and on, but the point is: Phones are really good at being phones.
+I could go on and on, but the point is that phones are really good at being phones.
 LET YOUR PHONE JUST BE A PHONE!
 Leave flashlighting to flashlights. 🙂

 My requirements –

 - VERY, VERY bright – this kind of goes without saying, but the brighter the better.
-You want to have a high powered light that not only illuminates everything you need to see very clearly, but that can also temporarily blind an attacker
+You want to have a high-powered light that not only illuminates everything you need to see very clearly but can also temporarily blind an attacker

 - Tactical bits that are able to be covered/removed – I like being able to remove the spiky/sharp bits if the situation calls for it.
 You don't want to gauge yourself when digging in your BOB.

 - NO PLASTIC!
 Period.
 It breaks and just sucks in general.